adotagarwal/WatchTower2/README.md

 ![image.png](docs/image%202.png)

-Light blue is high and dark blue is low [TODO colors].
+<span style="background-color: #07FEFF;">Light blue</span> is high and <span style="background-color: #0001FC; color: white;">dark blue</span> is low.
 You can see second 00 is 80% dark blue (low), which means it’s a “mark”.
 Second 01 is 20% dark blue, so it’s a 0.
 Second 02 is 50% dark blue so it’s a 1, and so on.

 So now you know how to encode the time and date using WWVB!